 Hamilton: "Men love power."

-[Jefferson: "The three greatest men in history are Bacon, Newton
+[Thomas Jefferson: "The three greatest men in history are Bacon,

 Hamilton: "The greatest man who ever lived was Julius Caesar."

-Jefferson: "He is really a colussus ...
+Thomas Jefferson: "He is really a colossus ...
 Even without the

 support of others, he is a host in himself."